Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Different types of motion and their solution

 Results of the numerical integration of angular accelerations can be seen in figure \ref{fig:ttdfd_7a2} in appendix 4.
 The three-dimensional plot of shapes for the locus can be seen in figure \ref{fig:uefftt_7a2}(b).
 It can be seen that the top precesses regularly.

 From equation \eqref{phidot} or appendix 1, one can say that the precession direction has the same sign as $b$ when $b>a$, and we have already mentioned that it has the same sign as $a$ when $a>b$.
-In given examples, we have considered both $a$ and $b$ as positive, then both roots of $\dot \phi$ become positive.
+In the given examples, both $a$ and $b$ are positive, then both roots of $\dot \phi$ become positive.
 When $a$ and $b$ have different signs, one of the roots of equation \eqref{regular12} has a different sign, and then one of the regular precession takes place in one direction, and the other one takes place in the other direction \cite{ArnoldMaunder}.
 The angle restrictions for these cases are explained in section \ref{regpr1}.